4th Annual Midwest Mediation ConferenceSeptember 26-27, 2014 featuring Jennifer Kresge

 She is a Past President of the Board of Directors for the Association for Dispute Resolution of Northern California (ADRNC), and serves on the Napa Valley Leadership Council.
 For the past ten years she has been involved in post graduate coursework in neuroscience, is a member of the Learning Omnivores and the Brainy Bunch.

-This two-day Conference, sponsored by the Indiana Association of Mediators in conjunction with the Indiana Chapter of the National Association of Social Workers will be held at the Radisson Hotel Indianapolis Airport on Friday, November 1 and Saturday, November 2, 2013.
+This two-day Conference, sponsored by the Indiana Association of Mediators in conjunction with the Indiana Chapter of the National Association of Social Workers, will be held at the Southport Christian Church on Friday, September 26th and Saturday, September 27th.
 Registration for attendees will begin at 8:30 a.m. on both days.
 A detailed Conference Agenda is available for your review.

 Topics during the two-day Conference include:

 - The Organization of Your Brain

 - The Development of Memory

 - Perception & Reality: A Case Study – Differences of Attorneys, Mediators, Psychologists, Clients.
 Assessment & Conversation of Influence

 - Mindset; Its Influence and Impact: Considerations in Negotiation, Conflict Resolution.
 The Strategic Use of Ethics

 - The Moral Compass: Beliefs and Emotional Bonds and Their Role in Cultivating Client-Mediator Relationships